 The first president of CAHCEO was John Potkay, Chief of Housing Code Enforcement from the City of Hartford.
 Mr. Potkay, D. Daniel Bobili from The City of Bridgeport, and other code officials met in the spring of 1971 and began the legal process of incorporating the Association.
 The original twenty-eight (28) founding members of CAHCEO are often referred to as the "Founding Fathers" of the Association.

-Since 1971 there have been eighteen (18) individuals that have held the position of President.
+Since 1971 there have been twenty-six (26) individuals that have held the position of President.
 Today, CAHCEO's membership is over 130 active and retired individuals comprised of Housing Code Officials, Registered Sanitarians, Building Inspectors, and Assistant States Attorneys from the State of CT Judicial Department.

 CAHCEO is presently the only Housing Code (Property Maintenance) organization representing and providing education, training, networking, advocacy, and legislation for code officials in the New England region.